josemmo/yamipa/README.md

 images-path: images    # Path to images directory
 cache-path: cache      # Path to cache directory
 data-path: images.dat  # Path to placed images database file
+max-width: 5           # maximum block width of a placeable image
+max-height: 5          # maximum block height of a placeable image
 ```

 This library uses bStats to anonymously report the number of installs.
 If you don't like this, feel free to